custom-components/pyscript/docs/reference.rst

     @mqtt_trigger(topic, str_expr=None)

 ``@mqtt_trigger`` subscribes to the given MQTT ``topic`` and triggers whenever a message is received on that topic.
+Multiple ``@mqtt_trigger`` decorators can be applied to a single function if you want to trigger off different mqtt topics.

 An optional ``str_expr`` can be used to match the MQTT message data, and the trigger will only occur if that expression evaluates to ``True`` or non-zero.
-This expression has available these four variables:
+This expression has available these four
+variables:

 - ``trigger_type`` is set to "mqtt"
 - ``topic`` is set to the topic the message was received on